Kursheeka-Milburn-12/CS-465/README.md

 # Travlr Getaways - Full Stack Web Application

-**Course**: CS 465 - Full Stack Development
-**Project**: Final Iteration with Admin Login & Security
+**Title:** 8-1 Journal: Portfolio
-**Author**: Kursheeka Milburn
+**Name:** Kursheeka Milburn
+**Instructor:** Jerome DiMarzio
+**Course:** CS-360-10986-M01 Mobile Architect & Programming
-**Date**: June 2025
+**Date:** June 29, 2025

-## 📐 Architecture

-For the frontend, I implemented a Single-Page Application (SPA) using **Angular** to provide dynamic, client-side routing and a smooth user experience.
-Angular components like `trip-list`, `add-trip`, and `edit-trip` were rendered conditionally using the router-outlet system.
-This allowed modular, scalable navigation with minimal page reloads.

-Earlier iterations used static **Express HTML templates** and server-side rendering, but this was replaced as Angular took over for better performance and maintainability.
-JavaScript played a key role in both environments, JavaScript was foundational in understanding DOM manipulation, while TypeScript (used in Angular) enhanced structure and error checking.

-The backend used a **NoSQL MongoDB database**, which allowed flexible document-based storage.
-This was ideal for storing trip objects with nested fields like `description`, `image`, `start`, etc. Its schema-less nature worked well for rapid development, and it integrated smoothly with Mongoose, enabling CRUD operations without rigid table structures.

 ---

-## ⚙️ Functionality
+## Architecture

-**JSON** (JavaScript Object Notation) differs from **JavaScript** in that it is a lightweight data-interchange format that is language-independent.
-While JavaScript is a full-fledged programming language, JSON is used to structure and transmit data.
-In my project, JSON served as the bridge between the frontend and backend, data was retrieved from the Express API as JSON and rendered in Angular components.

-Throughout development, I **refactored** several parts of the codebase to improve efficiency.
-For example:
-- I abstracted API calls into a `TripDataService` to centralize HTTP operations.
-- I reused form components across both `add-trip` and `edit-trip` features.
-- I modularized logic into Angular services and interceptors, reducing duplication and enhancing testability.

-Reusable UI components like the `trip-card` and `navbar` minimized development time and helped maintain a consistent look and feel across the application.
+For this project, I worked on the frontend and backend of a full stack web application.
+The frontend started with Express HTML and JavaScript, which were used to render basic static and server-driven pages.
+Later, I moved to Angular and built a single-page application (SPA).
+This gave the app a more dynamic and interactive experience for users.
+The Angular router made it easier to switch between views like trip listing, add trip, and edit trip without reloading the page.

+The backend used a NoSQL database, MongoDB.
+This choice was made because:
+- MongoDB stores data in a flexible, JSON-like format.
+- It works well with JavaScript and Node.js.
+- It makes it easy to scale the app and manage collections of trip data without needing strict table structures like in SQL.

 ---

-## 🧪 Testing
+## Functionality

-I extensively tested API endpoints using **Postman** to validate both GET and POST/PUT/DELETE operations.
-During development, testing became more complex once **authentication and security layers** were added.

-The app uses **JWT (JSON Web Tokens)** for authentication.
-Upon login, a token is generated and stored on the client side.
-To ensure secure communication:
+JSON (JavaScript Object Notation) is different from JavaScript itself.
+It’s just a way to store and format data.
+I used JSON to send and receive data between the frontend Angular components and the backend Express API.
+For example, when a user adds or edits a trip, that data is sent as JSON to the backend, and the response is also in JSON format.

+Throughout development, I refactored several parts of the code:
+- I created reusable components like trip cards, which display each trip’s details.
-- I implemented an Angular **JWT interceptor** that appends the token to protected backend requests.
+- I used services like TripDataService to centralize HTTP requests.
-- On the backend, Express verifies tokens using Passport and a custom JWT strategy.
-- I validated protected routes like `addTrip` and `updateTrip` to ensure that only authenticated users could access them.

-Understanding **HTTP methods** (GET, POST, PUT, DELETE) and **endpoint routing** was essential in building RESTful APIs that handled both data retrieval and secure mutation logic.
+- Reusable UI components made the app easier to manage, saved time, and reduced bugs.

+This helped make the app more organized and easier to maintain.

 ---

+## Testing

+To test the API endpoints, I used Postman.
+I tested:
+- GET requests to check if trip data loaded correctly.
+- POST requests to add a new trip.
+- PUT requests to update trip data.

+After adding user authentication, I had to make sure that only logged-in users could access protected actions like adding or editing trips.
+This involved testing security features, including the use of JWTs (JSON Web Tokens).

+To handle these secure requests in Angular, I created a JWT interceptor.
+This automatically attached the token to every HTTP request going to the backend.
+It made the app more secure and avoided writing extra code in every API call.

+---

-## 💭 Reflection
+## Reflection

-This course has significantly contributed to my professional development.
-I have gained real-world, job-ready skills in:
-- Designing and developing full-stack applications using the **MEAN stack (MongoDB, Express, Angular, Node.js)**
-- Implementing **secure authentication** with Passport, JWT, and crypto
-- Using **Postman and MongoDB Compass** for backend testing and debugging
-- Managing projects and branches with **Git and GitHub**

-Through this project, I’ve improved my ability to structure scalable web apps and secure them properly.
-I’ve also learned how to bridge frontend and backend technologies through RESTful APIs and shared data models.
-These skills directly support my goal of moving into a technical role and make me a much stronger, more marketable candidate in the web development and IT field.
+This course taught me a lot about how full stack applications work.
+I learned how to build both the frontend and backend and connect them smoothly.
+I also learned how to:
+- Set up Angular routing and forms
+- Connect to a MongoDB database
+- Create and secure RESTful APIs
+- Implement login/logout functionality
+- Use JWT tokens to protect routes and data

+These skills are very useful in the real world and will help me in my future career.
+I now feel more confident working with modern web technologies and developing complete applications on my own.

+This project gave me real hands-on experience that I can show to future employers in my portfolio.